Reports & Exports

 Filters are not limited to the reports workflow.
 They are the core cross-filtering mechanism for the entire dashboard.
 When you apply a filter, every API query sent by the dashboard includes that filter parameter, so KPIs, the chart, and all panels update consistently.

 Filters are persisted in the URL as query parameters (for example, ?filter_country=DE&filter_device=Mobile).
-This means you can bookmark a filtered view or share it with team members by copying the URL.
+Multi-value filters are pipe-delimited: ?filter_page=/blog/a|/blog/b for "Page is /blog/a or /blog/b".
+This means you can bookmark a filtered view, share it with team members, or paste a multi-value deep link into a Slack message and the recipient sees exactly the same scoped data.